Samarang (film)

 Samarang is a 1933 American Pre-Code action film directed by Ward Wing and written by Thomas J. Geraghty.
 The film was released on June 28, 1933, by United Artists.
+Its copyright was registered in 1933 but was not renewed, so the film is in the public domain.
+The film, although apparently meant to be set in Indonesia (Samarang) was filmed in Singapore and Malaysia.